ofiwg/ofi-guide/OFIGuide.md

 Data transfer operations are then posted to the tx_ctx or rx_ctx.
 It should be noted that although the scalable endpoint, transmit context, and receive context are all of type fid_ep, attempting to submit a data transfer operation against the wrong object will result in an error.

-Be default all transmit and receive contexts belonging to a scalable endpoint are similar with respect to other transmit and receive contexts.
+By default all transmit and receive contexts belonging to a scalable endpoint are similar with respect to other transmit and receive contexts.
 However, applications can request that a context have fewer capabilities than what was requested for the scalable endpoint.
 This allows the provider to configure its hardware resources for optimal performance.
 For example, suppose a scalable endpoint has been configured for tagged message and RMA support.
 An application can open a transmit context with only tagged message support, and another context with only RMA support.

 ## Resource Bindings